WhiteHat-Hunter/Netra-Security_Manual-V2.0/README.md

 # Usage 👨‍💻
 - Pin the Extension & Click on it
-- Type and Website to Check if it is Safe or Not
+- Type any Website with Correct URL to Check if it is Safe or Not

 # Very Imp 🔴
 - First, Check your Chrome Version which Satisfy the Extension